 Pro Tip: Make sure to stay safe when out on the road or wilderness.
-Check out Clever Travel Companion Pickpocket-Proof Garments featuring hidden interior pockets and the ROBOCOPP Personal Grenade Alarm.
+Check out Clever Travel Companion Pickpocket-Proof Garments featuring hidden interior pockets, Speakeasy Travel Supply who sell stylish hidden-pocket scarves, and the Vigilant Personal Alarm.
 The latter can be worn like a bracelet.
 When the pin is removed it blares like a fire truck, scaring away potential attackers.
-Using “JOURNEY10” for a 10% discount on your ROBOCOPP order.

 5. Staying In A Share House With Awesome Strangers

 When it comes to how to travel solo successfully, one important aspect is choosing where you’ll stay.